RasaHQ/helpdesk-assistant/README.md

 The bot has two main skills:
 1. Opening an incident in ServiceNow.
-2. Checking the status of incidents in ServiceNow by email address of the caller For the purposes of illustration, the bot recognizes the following as requests to open an incident:
+2. Checking the status of incidents in ServiceNow by email address of the caller.
+It will prompt the user to re-use previously provided (during the chat session) email addresses, if any exist.
+For the purposes of illustration, the bot recognizes the following as requests to open an incident:

 1. Asking to open an incident directly e.g. "I want to open an incident"